 The university organizes the College of Mechanic Arts in Mining and Engineering.
 Civil engineering as such was first recognized as a curriculum or body of courses.

-Legislature changes name of East Tennessee University to the University of Tennessee; trustees authorize the granting of advanced degree in civil engineering.
+Legislature changes name from East Tennessee University to the University of Tennessee; trustees authorize the granting of advanced degree in civil engineering.

 Estabrook Hall constructed.